-- As for shoes, the Las Pailas 3 trail is very easy and hiking sandals like these will be fine.
+- As for shoes, the Las Pailas 3 trail is very easy and hiking sandals will be fine.
 For the waterfall trails, it’s necessary to wear socks and closed toed hiking shoes.

 - The only bathrooms are near the entrance office.

 - There are no changing areas at the waterfalls so wear your swimsuit.

 - They give you a map and there are usually volunteers who explain the park and trails.

 - If you want the waterfall to yourself, go as soon as the park opens.
 Once it hits around 10-11 AM is when most people get there.